 Restrooms (portable in the winter)

-Sand Volleyball (reservable for $10/hour resident or non-profit; $20/hour nonresident)
+Sand Volleyball (reservable for $12/hour resident or non-profit; $24/hour nonresident; free with shelter reservation)

 Tennis Courts (3)

 As the newly formed Park District was proceeding with the acquisition of its first 4 neighborhood park sites, it was also watching development between Yankee Street and McEwen Road, south of Alex-Bell Road and north of Centerville-Miamisburg Road.
 A community park was desired as a home to the Washington Baseball League and others for their games.
 In 1964, the Park District purchased an 18-acre parcel, the south portion of today's park, that would be part of a 30-acre school-park complex that was to be developed jointly by the Park District and the School Board.
 The School Board purchased 10 acres and held it until their plans changed.
 They passed it to the Park District in 1983.
 Seven plus acres was added to the northeast side of the park in 1969.

 Note: History courtesy of Pat Aldrich, Centerville-Washington History